MiikkaR7/marketplace/README.md

 Service is running on VM at http://172.16.4.202:90/

+Service is also running on Render at https://marketplace-1-802i.onrender.com/

 Running locally
 1. Clone the repository to your machine
 2. Run npm install to packages